If you don’t know who Mike DeWine is, perhaps you’re new to Ohio.

 For more than four decades, the Republican has been a fixture of Ohio politics: local prosecutor, state lawmaker, lieutenant governor, member of Congress and state attorney general.

-Now the 71-year-old Cedarville resident wants to cap off his career with Ohio governor, which has been a long-time ambition.
+Now the 72-year-old Cedarville resident has capped off his career with Ohio governor, which has been a long-time ambition.
+He took office on Monday.

-On the campaign trail running againse Democrat Richard Cordray, DeWine says the workforce skills gap, education and the opiate crisis are intertwining issues that will take priority in his administration.
+On the campaign trail running against Democrat Richard Cordray, DeWine says the workforce skills gap, education and the opiate crisis are intertwining issues that will take priority in his administration.

 He has pledged to keep expanded Medicaid, a major source of funding for drug treatment; expand resources for foster care; add drug courts across the state; better coordinate worker training programs; and invest more money to expand access to and improve the quality of state-paid day care.
 He added that he wants Ohio’s K-12 schools to cover drug abuse prevention curricula at every grade level.